SPOClab-ca/dn3/docs/source/guides/configuration.rst

   The above says that *Person01* and *Person02* should both be completely ignored. *Session01* from *Person03* should be similarly ignored (with any other *Person03* session left available).
 Finally for *Person04* the data between 0 and 0.5 seconds of *Session01* in addition to both the times between 0 and 0.5 and 100 and 120 seconds from *Session02* should be ignored.
+If

   In summary, it allows more fine-grained exclusion **without pattern matching**, and can be used in conjunction with the other exclusion options.
 For those familiar with MNE's *bads* system, it is not used here, this allows for config files to be shared rather than annotated copies of the original data.
-Further, this allows
+Further, this allows for easier by-hand editing.

 Experimental/Risky Options
 --------------------------